jhalon/NexposeParser/README.md

 Step 5: Done!
 ```

 You can use NexposeParser both on Windows and Linux.
-You have an option of just running the Python Script, or, if you already want a prepackaged application, you can download the __dist__ folder which contains a __x64__ executable for Windows.
+You have an option of just running the Python Script, or, if you already want a prepackaged application, you can download the [dist](https://github.com/jhalon/NexposeParser/tree/master/dist) folder which contains a __x64__ executable for Windows with the necessary files.

-I will also include a __setup.py__ file which is used to package the python program into an executable file.
+I will also include a [setup.py](https://github.com/jhalon/NexposeParser/blob/master/setup.py) file which is used to package the python program into an executable file.

 #### For Linux: